 Dence & Mason

-The Mayfair site proved too small for the expanding company, and a new factory was opened in South Lambeth, Vauxhall in 1887.
+The Mayfair site proved too small for the expanding business, and a new factory was opened at South Lambeth, Vauxhall in 1887.

 Brand & Co products received royal warrants from Edward VII, George VI, the Tsarina of Russia and the Empress of Germany.

-Sales of A1 were such that Brand & Co struggled to meet demand, and so the company never actively sought out export markets.
-Gilbert Heublein (1849 – 1937), a German-born Connecticut spirits distributor, visited England and encountered A1 sauce.
+Sales of A1 were such that Brand & Co struggled to meet demand, and so the firm never actively sought out export markets.
+Gilbert Heublein (1849 – 1937), a German-born spirits distributor resident in Connecticut, visited England and encountered A1 sauce.
 He was impressed, and after much effort he acquired the exclusive US distribution rights to A1 sauce from 1894.

-A Heublein advertisement in 1895 claimed that A1 held over 50 percent of the British bottled sauce market.
+A Heublein advertisement claimed that A1 held over 50 percent of the British bottled sauce market in 1895.
 It was described as a milder version of Worcestershire sauce.

 Brand & Co struggled to meet increasing consumer demand, and Heublein established their own A1 sauce factory in Connecticut from 1916.